Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 The `arguments` corresponds to the return type of the above job function.

 ### Registration of Callback Function
-When we call the job function asynchronously, the job function will return a 'callback' object, and we registry the prepared callback function by passing it to that object.
+When we call the job function asynchronously, the job function will return a 'callback' object, and we register the prepared callback function by passing it to that object.

 OneFlow will automatically call the registered callback function when it gets the training results.